 Make an appointment at Colorado Skin Care to tailor an effective skincare routine.
 A professional will recommended trusted products that target your needs.

 Your skin changes over time, and so should your routine.
 If you have been following the same method since you first started having one, it may be time to change it up to better cater to your skin.
 Below are some skin care tips that people in their 20s should keep in mind.

 Use Products with Alpha Hydroxy Acids: In your 20s, your skin will benefit from some gentle exfoliation.
-If you have been scrubbing away with harsh, over the counter acne scrubs since high school, you may need to move onto to something better.
+If you have been scrubbing away with harsh, over-the-counter acne scrubs since high school, you may need to move onto something better.
 Alpha hydroxyl acids, mainly glycolic acid, will help smooth, soften, and brighten your skin without the harshness of a scrub.

 Add Sunscreen to Your Routine: Sunscreen is the best skin care product you could ever use.
 You want a broad-spectrum SPF 30 or higher to incorporate into your routine.
 Doing this will save your skin in the end and reduce premature aging, dark spots, and unevenness.
 It will also reduce your risk of skin cancer.

 Do Not Tan: Everyone loves having a sunkissed look in the summer, but at what cost?
 The UV light from the sun and tanning booths can be hazardous for your skin and increase your risk for developing cancer.
 Stick to sunless tanners to get the look you are after and to save your skin.

 Always Remove Your Makeup Before Bed: If there is one thing our Denver dermatology clinic cannot stress enough, it is to remove your makeup every night.
 Dirt, sweat, oil, and makeup can clog your pores and buildup on your skin.
 Washing your face every night will do wonders for your complexion.